 As well as rattling the onion bag, it’s what LewanGOALski does best…

-Just eight games into the 2019/20 campaign, the Bundesliga's record non-German marksman has already netted a club- and league-leading 12 goals, tying former Borussia Dortmund teammate Pierre-Emerick Aubameyang’s eight-match scoring run to start a season.
+Just 11 games into the 2019/20 campaign, the Bundesliga's record non-German marksman has already hit a club- and league-leading 16 goals.

-Lewandowski’s previous best-mark after eight matchdays was also 12, albeit with five of those efforts falling in one nine-minute swoop in a 5-1 win against Wolfsburg in 2015/16.
-The imperious Bayern front man ended that particular campaign - his second at the club - on 30 goals, claiming his second top scorer’s prize in the process.
+Lewandowski’s previous best-mark after 11 matchdays was 13, albeit with five of those efforts falling in one nine-minute swoop in a 5-1 win against Wolfsburg in 2015/16.
+The imperious Bayern front man ended that particular season - his second at the club - on 30 goals, claiming his second top scorer’s prize in the process.

-He wasn’t able to defend his crown in 2016/17, despite producing a second successive 30-goal campaign, but has retained the cannon in the past two seasons courtesy of impressive 22- and 29-goal tallies.
+He wasn’t able to defend his crown in 2016/17, despite producing a second successive 30-goal campaign, but has retained the cannon in the past two years courtesy of impressive 22- and 29-goal tallies.

 The last player to win back-to-back Torjägerkanonen was Bayer Leverkusen’s Ulf Kirsten.
 Only the legendary Müller has claimed three in a row (and seven overall) - an historic run which began with a fabled 40-goal return in 1971/72.

 Unsurprisingly, no one has come close to matching Müller's 40-goal total with such alarming regularity as Legendowski.
 Bayern's current leading man has hit double figures in seven of his eight full seasons of Bundesliga football to date - the exception being his debut campaign at Dortmund.
-He has posted 20 in five and 30 in his other two.
+He has posted 20 or more in five, and 30 in his other two.

 "It's too early," Lewandowski said after becoming the first player in Bundesliga history to reach double figures after six matches with his strike in Bayern's 3-2 win at Paderborn.
-"It's great to be scoring, and I hope I can keep it up.
-Then we'll see."
+"It's great to be scoring, and I hope I can keep it up."

-Lewandowski struck again on Matchday 7, in a surprise 2-1 home defeat to Hoffenheim.
-He is now fourth in Bundesliga's all-time scoring charts, one ahead of Manfred Burgsmüller on 214 Bundesliga goals.
-Only three players - Jupp Heynckes (220), Klaus Fischer (268) and Müller (365) - have scored more.
+He is also up to fourth in the Bundesliga's all-time scoring charts on 218 goals.
+Only three players - Jupp Heynckes (220), Klaus Fischer (268) and Müller (365) - have netted more.
 Only one - Müller - has a better minutes-per-goal ratio: 105 compared to Lewy's 110.

-Assuming 31-year-old Lewandowski stays fit - almost a given seeing how he's never missed more than four league games in a single Bundesliga season - the Peter Pan of football can expect to close the gap in more ways than one as the 2019/20 season rolls on.
+Assuming Lewandowski stays fit - almost a given seeing how he's never missed more than four league games in a single Bundesliga season - the Peter Pan of football can expect to close the gap in more ways than one as 2019/20 rolls on.